The Festival of India is returning to Jeanne-Mance Park for its 41st year of celebrating Indian culture.

 The festival begins July 6, 2019 at noon with a traditional Indian Chariot parade (Ratha Yatra) down St.Laurent from the corner of Milton St. to Jeanne-Mance Park.
 The colourful parade includes a 40-foot float pulled by participants followed by singing and dancing, and is a highlight of the festival says organizer Nrsimha Chaitanya.
 “The parade is pretty spectacular,” he says.

-The festivities then continue at Jeanne-Mance park with activities for kids as well as entertainment and food.
+The festivities then continue at Jeanne-Mance Park with activities for kids as well as entertainment and food.
 On top of typical activities like face-painting and inflatables, there are plenty of opportunities to enjoy the rich Indian culture.
 Families can participate in yoga sessions, or attend Indian dance workshops.
-There will also be painting activities and an archery game where kids can practice the sport on balloon targets.
+There will also be painting activities and other games for young children.
 The festival stage will feature a large lineup of typical Indian entertainment including dance, music, and drama, as well as magicians and other performers.

 The festival also offers a free feast, where any participant can have a taste of Indian cuisine with a vegetarian meal.
 For shoppers, a bazaar will offer a variety of Indian products and souvenirs.
-The Festival of India is a free event that takes place July 7 and 8, from 12 p.m. to 7 p.m.
+The Festival of India is a free event that takes place July 6 and 7 beginning at noon.
 For more information, visit festivaldelinde.ca